FusionAuth/fusionauth-site/site/_posts/2023-08-03-announcing-fusionauth-1-47.md

 ## The rest of it

-As mentioned above, there were 21 issues, enhancements, and bug fixes included in this release.
+As mentioned above, there were 21 issues, enhancements, and bug fixes included in these releases.
 A selection of the included changes not covered above includes:

 * Updating third party dependencies such as Jackson and the PostgreSQL client library.
 * New configuration to accept any named parameter as a login hint coming from the SAML v2 SP when FusionAuth is acting as the SAML v2 IdP.